Financial-Times/origami/components/o3-foundation/README.md

 `o3-foundation` provides a set of CSS Custom Properties for normalising the default browser styles and also applies a set of defaults to elements.
 This is to ensure a consistent starting point for all projects and respective brands.
 The list of normalisations includes:

 - Normalising styles for `<html>, <body>`
-- Adding font-smoothing to mozilla and webkit browsers
+- Adding font-smoothing to Mozilla and WebKit browsers
 - Reducing motion for users who have requested it
 - Normalising links
 - Normalising text related elements